maksym-odanets/PresentationVoiceover/README.md

 ### Audio File Caching

 For cost-effectiveness, all audio files (voiceovers) are cached.
-This means that if you run the script multiple times with the same arguments, it will not regenerate the voiceovers unless you use the `--no-cache` or `--slides` arguments to clear the cache.
+This means that if you run the script multiple times with the same presentation notes, it will not regenerate the voiceovers unless you use the `--no-cache` argument to clear the cache.

 ### Regenerating All Slides